Azure Account Onboarding Overview

 Create a Service Principal in Azure with appropriate permissions for your account type:

-- PAYG: Requires Cost Management Reader role at subscription level
+- PAYG: Requires Reader role at subscription level

 - MCA: Requires Billing Account Reader role at billing account level

-- EA: Requires Cost Management Reader or Enrollment Reader role
+- EA: Requires Reader role at Management Group level, or Enrollment Reader at enrollment scope

 For detailed instructions, refer to Creating an Azure Service Principal.